Intra-Company Transfer Visa

 If you are unsure about the best route for your business needs, call one of our highly experienced staff at DavidsonMorris Solicitors.

-Is switching from Tier 2 ICT to Tier 2 (General) visa permitted?
+Is switching from ICT to the Skilled Worker visa permitted?

 What is an ICT sponsorship licence?

-An ICT (Intra-Company Transfer) sponsorship licence is a licence issued by the UK Home Office under Tier 2 of the points-based system to an approved UK employer to sponsor existing overseas migrant employees coming to work for them in the UK.
+An ICT (Intra-Company Transfer) sponsorship licence is a licence issued by the UK Home Office under the points-based system to an approved UK employer to sponsor existing overseas migrant employees coming to work for them in the UK.

 How long does it take to apply for a sponsorship licence?